 Program overview

 Are you passionate about the land, air, and water?
-The Environmental Technician (ETM) program is a two-year diploma designed for those looking to start a career in the dynamic environmental industry.
-This program will equip you with essential knowledge about the natural and built environment, enabling you to tackle complex environmental challenges.
-You will gain practical skills in monitoring, sampling, and species identification, while also learning about ecosystem management, soil and groundwater quality, and legislative requirements.
-The program includes a significant field component, allowing you to apply your learning in real-world settings.
+The Environmental Technician (ETM) program is designed for those looking to start a career in the diverse and ever-changing environmental industry.
+This two-year diploma program will equip you with the knowledge and practical skills needed to tackle complex environmental problems.
+You will learn about the natural and built environment, focusing on ecosystem management, soil and groundwater quality, and health and safety.
+The program includes substantial field components, allowing you to gain hands-on experience in various environmental projects.
+Graduates will be prepared for a range of entry-level positions in the environmental field, making this program an excellent choice for aspiring environmental professionals.

 Program structure

-The Environmental Technician program is structured to provide a comprehensive education over a duration of 4 semesters (2 years).
-The program is delivered in a hybrid format, combining online and in-person learning experiences.
-Key features of the program structure include:
+The Environmental Technician program is structured to provide a comprehensive education over a period of 4 semesters (2 years).
+Here are some key features of the program:

-• Field components at various natural landscapes, including King Campus and Newnham Campus.
+• Field Components: Each semester includes significant fieldwork at various locations, including King Campus and Newnham Campus.

-• Courses designed to meet the Ministry of Environment Conservation and Parks (MECP) approved Entry-Level Course (ELC) curriculum.
+This program also includes the Ministry of Environment Conservation and Parks (MECP) approved Entry-Level Course (ELC) curriculum for Drinking Water Operators, enhancing your qualifications in the water and wastewater industry.

 Featured Experiences